genevievebelle/angular-learning/README.md

-# angular-seed — the seed for AngularJS apps
+# anglular test app

-This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
+This project is seeded from the [angular-seed](https://github.com/angular/angular-seed)) example app.
-You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.
+You can use it to quickly bootstrap your angular web app projects and dev environment for these projects.

 The seed contains a sample AngularJS application and is preconfigured to install the Angular